Aloiampelos tenuior (Haw.) Klopper & Gideon F.Sm.

 Aloe tenuior, Aloe tenuior var. tenuior

 Aloiampelos tenuior, formerly known as Aloe tenuior, is a bushy succulent that forms up to 10 feet (3 m) tall clumps.
 The leaves are tufted at the ends of branches.
-They are grayish-green with tiny white teeth along margins.
-An unusually large, woody rootstock usually forms on the ground at the base of the plant.
-Flowers are borne on slender, unbranched racemes and are bright yellow.
+They are grayish-green with tiny white teeth along the margins.
+An unusually large woody rootstock usually forms on the ground at the base of the plant.
+Flowers are bright yellow and borne on slender, unbranched racemes and are.
 They appear throughout the year, but especially in winter.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).